 In some situations you may need to request permission to enrol in a unit of study.
 This will take the form of departmental permission or special permission.

-Some units of study require faculty or school approval for any student wanting to enrol.
+Some units of study require faculty or school approval.
 This could be for a number of reasons, for example if it’s an advanced unit, a clinical placement, an offshore unit, an internship or if there are limited places available.

 Your handbook will indicate if a unit of study requires departmental permission.